protsack-stephan/mediawiki-eventstream-client/README.md

 }
 ```

-Form more information about the stream and how to use it visit [EventStreams](https://stream.wikimedia.org/?doc) documentation.
+For more information about the stream and how to use it visit [EventStreams](https://stream.wikimedia.org/?doc) documentation.

 ### *Note that we are not supporting all the streams yet, we'll be adding more streams support, feel free to fork the repo or create PR to add new streams.